One Place for the Right Answer

 The Real Cost of Scattered Data

-Most businesses underestimate how much scattered data costs because the expense is distributed across dozens of small moments rather than appearing on any invoice.
+Most businesses underestimate how much poor data consistency costs because the expense is distributed across dozens of small moments rather than appearing on any invoice.
 But the numbers add up.

 Time lost to data archaeology